What is Migraine Headache?

 Migraineurs may also have premonitions called "prodromes" that can occur several hours or even a day or more before the headache.
 These prodromes may consist of feelings of elation or intense energy, cravings for sweets, thirst, drowsiness, irritability, or depression.

-To see a brief YouTube video with information on the pathophysiology of migraines, please click on this link... http://www.youtube.com/watch?v=yZr9Joe85wg&feature=related
+To see a brief YouTube video with information on the pathophysiology of migraines, please click on this link... https://www.youtube.com/watch?v=dFsfzLV8ZEw

 EEG Neurofeedback for Migraine

 Routine clinical EEG, done between episodes of headache, has not proven to be useful in the evaluation of patients with headaches.
 However, QEEG abnormalities have been reported in a number of studies.
-Most recently, Dr. Jonathan Walker (Walker, 2011) reported finding significantly increased high-frequency Beta (21-30 Hz) activity in 1-4 cortical areas; most commonly in central, centro-parietal, and parietal regions.
+Most recently, Dr. Jonathan Walker (Walker, 2011) reported finding significantly increased high-frequency Beta (21-30 Hz) activity in a few cortical areas; most commonly in central, centro-parietal, and parietal regions.

 In the Walker study (Walker, 2011), 71 patients (aged 17-62 yrs) with recurrent migraine headaches, from one neurological practice, completed a QEEG assessment.
 All QEEG results indicated an excess of high-frequency beta activity (21-30 Hz) in anywhere from one to four cortical areas.
 Forty-six of the 71 patients selected neurofeedback training while the remaining 25 chose to continue on drug therapy.
 Neurofeedback protocols consisted of reducing 21-30 Hz activity and increasing 10 Hz activity (5 sessions for each affected site).
 All the patients were classified as migraine without aura.
 For the neurofeedback group the majority (54%) experienced complete cessation of their migraines, and many others (39%) experienced a reduction in migraine frequency of greater than 50%.
-Only 4% experienced a decrease in headache frequency of <50% and only one patient failed to experience any reduction in headache frequency.
+Only 4% experienced a decrease in headache frequency of less than 50% and only one patient failed to experience any reduction in headache frequency.
 The control group of subjects who chose to continue drug therapy as opposed to neurofeedback experienced no change in headache frequency (68%), a reduction of less than 50% (20%), or a reduction greater than 50% (8%).

 Based on Dr. Jon Walker's recent study, QEEG-guided neurofeedback appears to be dramatically effective in abolishing or significantly reducing headache frequency in patients with recurrent migraine.
 Drug therapy of any kind rarely eliminates migraine headaches.
 Peripheral biofeedback procedures such as temperature training or muscle relaxation training or pulse training, may decrease the frequency of migraines but rarely eliminates them (see Nestoriv & Martin, 2007).